 Pierre Fontanier was one of the French rhetoricians who wrote many articles about the distinctions among figures of speech.
-In these articles, he considers synecdoche one of the three, or sometimes four main tropes: metaphor, metonymy, synecdoche and irony and distinguishes between eight of its main types, namely the part for the whole and vice versa, the material for the object, the singular for the plural and vice versa, the genus for the species and vice versa, the her, the best explanation has been provided by Long (2004).

-1 - Nerlich (2010: 300) states that it is difficult to define metalepsis and it is more difficult to find good examples.
-For abstract for concrete and the antonomasias (Fontanier, [1821-1827] 1968: 87-97; Burke, 1969 and Meyer, 1993: 83).
-Having distinguished such various types he draws attention to the fact that during the evolution of rhetoric from Aristotle to the 19th century, the extension of synecdoche varied enormously.
+In these articles, he considers synecdoche one of the three, or sometimes four main tropes: metaphor, metonymy, synecdoche and irony and distinguishes between eight of its main types, namely the part for the whole and vice versa, the material for the object, the singular for the plural and vice versa, the genus for the species and vice versa, the abstract for concrete and the antonomasias (Fontanier, [1821-1827] 1968: 87-97; Burke, 1969 and Meyer, 1993: 83).
+Having distinguished such various types draws attention to the fact that during the evolution of rhetoric from Aristotle to the 19th century, the extension of synecdoche varied enormously.
 Owing to the interacting with these variations in extension, the proliferation of the original figures of speech in classical rhetoric was gradually whittled down by Fontanier and other French rhetoricians such as Dumarsais, Bauzée.
-Consequently, they were reduced to four (metaphor, metonymy, synecdoche, irony(2)), then three (metaphor, metonymy, synecdoche)(Nerlich, 2010: 300).
-At this period, the surviving figures, as Dumarsais thought, were distinguished in a way that metonymy and synecdoche are both based on a liaison (while 'dependence' applies only to synecdoche) which is different from the relation of resemblance pertaining to metaphor (For more details see, Räsänen, 2007).
+Consequently, they were reduced to four (metaphor, metonymy, irony(2)), synecdoche, then three (metaphor, metonymy, synecdoche)(Nerlich, 2010: 300).
+At this period, the surviving figures, as Dumarsais thought, were distinguished in a way that metonymy and synecdoche are both based on a liaison (while 'dependence' applies only to synecdoche) which is different from the relation of resemblance pertaining to metaphor (For more details see, Räsänen (2007)).

 It has been clear that towards the end of the so called classical rhetorical tradition synecdoche was considered one of the tropical figures of speech amongst a minimalist group of four which was then further restricted to three tropes: metaphor, metonymy and synecdoche.
-Synecdoche itself was seen as subsuming various types which also varied during that time.
+Synecdoche itself was seen as subsuming various types which are also varied during that time.
 The ancient kernel of synecdoche, thus, consisted for a long time of two subtypes: the part for whole and the genus for the species (and vice versa), with the part-whole subtype being the most stable part of this typology(3).